Become a Member

 - Access to new markets and market intelligence.

-The membership dues are currently a flat rate for each developer of per year, with the first year’s membership fee reduced by 50% to .
+The membership dues are currently a flat rate for each developer of US $1000 per year, with an additional $500 per country of operation beyond one (eg. US $1,000 for one country, $1,500 for

 Organizations will receive an invoice which will have the account details for the payment options.